Kelly Brook: Books

 In September 2014, Brook released her autobiography; it reached the Sunday Times Bestseller list on 21 September.
 Domestic violence groups criticised her during her promotional tour for laughing about punching ex-boyfriends Jason Statham and Danny Cipriani in the face.

 Business

 At end of 2013, Brook opened her bar Steam and Rye in London in partnership with Nick House.
 In June 2014, Steam and Rye won Bar of the Year at the London Club and Bar Awards.

 Radio

 Since January 2019, Brook has co-presented Heart London Drivetime and Saturday Breakfast with Jason King.

 Personal life

 In 2014, on an appearance on ITV's This Morning, she admitted to punching previous boyfriends Jason Statham and Danny Cipriani in the face, with Men's Domestic Abuse charity Menkind subsequently issuing a statement saying it was "extremely disappointed" by the segment.
 In July 2022, Brook married her longtime boyfriend Jeremy Parisi, whom she had dated since 2015.
+She has spoken publicly about Parisi's committed Catholic faith, and the role that religion plays in their marriage and family.